PDennise/vibe-vault-mood-tracker/userstories.md

 | US14 | As a user, I want each mood entry to include the date, so that I know when I wrote it.      |
 | US15 | As a user, I want each mood entry to include the date, so that I know when I wrote it.      |
 |------|---------------------------------------------------------------------------------------------|

+# ✅ User Stories, Acceptance Criteria & Tasks – Mood Tracker

+---

+## US1 – Mood Entry

+**User Story:**
+As a user, I want to enter my mood as a text description, so that I can track how I feel.

+**Acceptance Criteria:**
+- The user is prompted to write about their mood.
+- The input is saved and acknowledged with a success message.

+**Tasks:**
+- [ ] Prompt user for mood input.
+- [ ] Store mood in a variable.
+- [ ] Display confirmation message.